-Hoke was born in 1927 in Warnsdorf in northern Bohemia and came to Austria in 1945 with his parents.
-After graduating from the Klagenfurt Gymnasium, studied at the Vienna Academy of Fine Arts under Robin C. Andersen.
-Early recognition by public procurement.
+Hoke was born in 1927 in Warnsdorf in northern Bohemia and came to Austria with his parents in 1945.
+After graduating from Klagenfurt Gymnasium, studied at the Vienna Academy of Fine Arts with Robin C. Andersen.
+Early recognition through public procurement.

-Particularly famous were his 1956 frescoes in Klagenfurt station, which met because of their (too) modern style on violent reaction of the conservative circles in the country.
+His 1956 frescoes at Klagenfurt station became particularly famous, and because of their (too) modern style, they met with a strong reaction from conservative circles in the country.

-In 1962 Hoke settled in Schloss Saager, south of Klagenfurt, where a center for creative and visual art in all its forms is gradually emerging.
-In the 60s and 70s, he devoted himself intensively to painting, especially the representation of the landscape and the woman’s body.
+In 1962, Hoke settled in Saager Castle, south of Klagenfurt, where a centre for design and visual arts in all its forms was gradually being established.
+In the 60s and 70s he devoted himself intensively to painting, especially to the representation of the landscape and the women’s body.

-From 1974 until retirement 1995 Professor of Artistic Design at Graz University of Technology.
-In the 80s, several times one of the course instructors at the International Summer Academy of Fine Arts in Salzburg.
-In addition, managing several projects in the field of artistic design of public buildings.
-Numerous exhibitions in Germany and abroad – on the occasion of his 80th birthday the great retrospective in the Museum of Modern Art in Carinthia.
+From 1974 until his retirement in 1995, Professor of Artistic Design at graz Tu.
+In the 1980s, one of the instructors at the International Summer Academy of Fine Arts in Salzburg was one of the instructors.
+In addition, he is in charge of several projects in the field of artistic design of public buildings.
+Numerous exhibitions at home and abroad – for the 80th anniversary of the major retrospective at the Museum of Modern Art carinthia.

 Giselbert Hoke died on 18 April 2015 in Klagenfurt.